MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

 - `spatialrel_families` (the C ever/always kernel), **3/13**: only `geo`, `cbuffer`
   and `rgeo` carry one, so every other member of `tspatial_type` reads missing.
-  `tnpoint` needs none by design — its ever/always relationships cast-delegate to `tgeometry` at the SQL level instead (§3, §6, the `subtypes:` `spatialrels` bullet below) — and the pointcloud temptypes, members of this class since `tspatial_type` widened to 13, carry no native kernel either.
+  `tnpoint` needs none by design — its ever/always relationships cast-delegate to the temporal geometry point at the SQL level instead (§3, §6, the `subtypes:` `spatialrels` bullet below) — and the pointcloud temptypes, members of this class since `tspatial_type` widened to 13, carry no native kernel either.
 - `conversion_families`, **15/19**: `tposechain`, `tgeography`, `tpcpoint`, `tpcpatch`.
   ⛔ `tposechain`'s absence here is NOT a template gap and must not be closed by